erfan226/erfan226.github.io/about.markdown

 I pursued my Master's in Computational Linguistics from Sharif University of Technology (SUT), with [Dr. Hossein Sameti](http://sharif.edu/~sameti/) as my supervisor.
 My focus of the study was style transfer in Persian language.
 Before that, I completed my BA in English Language and Literature from the University of Guilan in September 2019.

 <h2>My Stack</h2>

-Languages: I Code in Python, PHP, Javascript, and Bash.
-My focus is on Automation, Web Services, and AI (esp.
-NLP).
+* Languages: I Code in Python, PHP, Javascript, and Bash
-IDE: VS Code & PyCharm (Does CLI count as IDE?
+* IDE: VS Code & PyCharm (Does CLI count as IDE?
 Well, it should...)
-Frameworks: Django, Flask, PyTorch
+*  Frameworks: Django, Flask, and PyTorch
-Databases: MySQL, PostgreSQL, MongoDB (rarely)
+Databases: MySQL, PostgreSQL, and MongoDB (rarely)

 <h2 class="post-list-heading">My Path</h2>
 <figure style="margin: 0 auto; text-align:center">